matter-labs/era-compiler-solidity/README.md

 Supported platforms:
 - **Linux: x86_64, ARM64**
-   * Users are encouraged to adopt GNU libc builds, which offer the same compatibility, are substantially faster, and are recommended for future use.
+   * Users are encouraged to adopt GNU libc builds, which offer the same compatibility, and are substantially faster.
-   * [musl](https://musl.libc.org)-based builds are currently supported, but may be deprecated in the future.
+   * [musl](https://musl.libc.org)-based builds are deprecated, but still supported to preserve the tooling compatibility.
 - **MacOS 11+: x86_64, ARM64 (Apple silicon)**
 - **Windows: x86_64**
    * Only Windows 10 has been tested so far, but other versions should be OK as well.